 - 1. Open the control for the combustion air fully. - 2.
-Stack the finely chopped wood crosswise in the firebox. - 3.
-Place a firelighter in the middle of the stack of wood and light it. - 4.
-Close the door.
-A slight amount of soot may build up on the glass during the start-up fire.
-This is normal and vanishes after a period of time. - 5.
+Insert paper or firelighters and about 2.0 kg of thinly chopped kindling into the firebox.
+Stack the wood crosswise. - 3.
+Light the fire - 4.
+Set the hatch to the lighting position, that is with the lower hook against the lock roller to create a sufficient gap (see figure). - 5.
+When the fire has caught fully after approx 5-10 minutes, close the hatch completely. - 6.
+A slight amount of soot may build up on side glass during the start-up fire.
+This is normal and vanishes after a period. - 7.
 A fresh load of logs should not be put on until the start-up fire has become a glowing bed of embers.